Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Every denied application doesn't just reset the clock — it makes the next attempt harder.

-During the 8–12 weeks a DIY application was being processed and ultimately denied, late fees continued compounding.
+During the 8–12 weeks a self-filed application was being processed and ultimately denied, late fees continued compounding.
 The total past-due amount grew.
 Credit damage accumulated.
 And the foreclosure process advanced — because the incomplete application didn't trigger the protections that would have paused it.

 Now the homeowner has to start over with a larger balance, less time, and fewer options.
 And they still need professional help — they just need it under worse conditions than if they'd started with it.